azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 }
 ```

-Configure vscode to have both the azuredeploy.json and the azuredeploy.parameters.json side by side.
+Configure VS Code to have both the azuredeploy.json and the azuredeploy.parameters.json side by side.

 ![vscode](/workshops/arm/images/lab2-1-vscode.png)